JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 {% render 'embed-audio.html', src: "/assets/wav/posts/synthesis/2025-03-01-fm-synthesis/wrong_fm_220Hz.flac" %}

-Instead, we need to use the fact the **angular frequency is the derivative of phase** [Farina2000].
+Instead, we need to use the fact that the **angular frequency is the derivative of phase** [Farina2000].
 Mathematically speaking,

 $$
 \begin{equation}